apache/tvm/docs/dev/convert_layout.rst

       Layout ret = Layout::Undef();

+      // For example, consider old_layout = NHWC, and new_layout = NCHW, and param->axis = 3

-      // If new_in_layouts are defined, this code tries to modify the layout. if (new_in_layouts.defined() && old_in_layouts.defined()) {
+      if (new_in_layouts.defined() && old_in_layouts.defined()) {
         // Get the new C axis.
 Extract the dim in old layout.
-Find the index of that dim in next layout. const auto& bn_dim = old_in_layouts[0][axis];
+Find the index of that dim in next layout.

+        // Following line gives bn_dim = C as old_layout = NHWC, axis = 3
+        const auto& bn_dim = old_in_layouts[0][axis];

+        // The new_index is 1 because new_layout = NCHW and bn_dim is C
         auto new_index = new_in_layouts[0].IndexOf(bn_dim);

-        param->axis = new_index;
+        // We modify the layout-dependent attribute here - axis to 1. param->axis = new_index;

-        ret = new_in_layouts[0];
+        // Finally, we adapt to the new layout. ret = new_in_layouts[0];

       } else if (old_in_layouts.defined()) {
         ret = old_in_layouts[0];
       }

+      // In case both new and old layouts are undefined, then there is no need of a change.
+      // ConvertLayout pass skips the automatic insertion of layout transforms in this case.

+      // Following line is not important to tutorial.
+But, layout inference needs to define
+      // the layout for all input and output data layouts.
+For batch norm, the other inputs
+      // and outputs are vector having length of C dim in the input.
+So, we set the other
-      // BN has 5 inputs, 3 outputs.
-The last 4 inputs and last 2 outputs have "C" layout.
+      // layouts as C. BN has 5 inputs, 3 outputs.
+The last 4 inputs and last 2 outputs
+      // have "C" layout.
       Layout c_layout = Layout("C");

       return Array<Array<Layout>>{{ret, c_layout, c_layout, c_layout, c_layout},
                                   {ret, c_layout, c_layout}};
     }

-**Automatic insertion of layout transforms** - Depending on inferred layouts, this component automatically inserts layout transforms at the input expr of the operator.
-This happens for *layout-agnostic* operators.

 ********